OpenEvalProject/evals/manuscripts/elife-103620/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/103620/elife-103620-fig4-v1.jpg)

-**Figure 4.:** Trio variants differentially impact synapse ultrastructure and synaptic vesicle distribution.(A) Representative electron micrographs (EMs) from motor cortex layer 5 (M1 L5) of P42 WT and Trio variant mice.
+**Figure 4.:** (A) Representative electron micrographs (EMs) from motor cortex layer 5 (M1 L5) of P42 WT and Trio variant mice.
 Post-synaptic regions are pseudo-colored in cyan; pre-synaptic regions in magenta.
 (B) Asymmetric synapse density was increased in +/K1918X mice (0.09205±0.004775 synapses/µm2; vs WT 0.07633±0.003954 synapses/µm2, p=0.0345).
 (C) PSD lengths were slightly decreased in M1 L5 synapses by 6% in +/K1918X and 6.6% in +/M2145T mice vs WT (+/K1918X 0.2926 ± 0.004652 µm, p=0.0204; +/M2145T 0.2916±0.004922 µm, p=0.0142; vs WT 0.3125±0.005612 µm).
 (D,E) Presynaptic bouton and spine head areas of Trio variants M1 L5 synapses were unchanged from WT.
 (F) Synaptic vesicles (SVs) distribution per 100 nm of active zone (AZ) length in M1 L5 as a function of distance from the AZ. +/M2145T showed an increase in readily releasable pool (RRP) identified as docked SVs (15 nm from AZ; 1.23±0.05 vs WT 0.90±0.05) and increase in tethered SVs (50 nm from AZ; 1.44±0.04 vs WT 1.20±0.05). +/K1918X and +/M2145T also showed an increase in the reserve pool of SVs (200 nm from AZ; 3.51±0.21 and 3.81±0.18, resp. vs WT 2.74±0.16, n=15–30 synapses/mouse).
 (G) Total releasable pool, calculated as number of SVs at 15–150 nm from AZ per area of distribution (nm2).
 RRP (15–50 nm from AZ) was significantly increased in +/M2145T (0.257±0.007 vs WT 0.228±0.008), driven by increased docked and tethered SVs.
 All data are presented as mean ± SEM, significance tested by ordinary one-way ANOVA with post-hoc Bonferroni MC test (*p<0.05, **p<0.01, ***p<0.001, ****p<0.0001).

 Synaptic vesicle (SV) distribution was significantly altered in +/M2145T mice relative to the other genotypes (Figure 4F and G).
 The densities of both docked and tethered vesicles at 15 and 50 nm from the active zone (AZ) respectively, which together can estimate the readily releasable pool (RRP) (Montesinos et al., 2015; Dong et al., 2018), were significantly increased in +/M2145T relative to the other genotypes (Figure 4F and G).
 Also, SV distribution at 200 nm from the AZ, thought to contribute the reserve pool, was also significantly increased in +/M2145T mice, suggesting an overall larger SV pool size.
 No differences in synaptic vesicle distribution were noted in +/K1431M mice, while +/K1918X showed modestly increased SVs at 200 nm from AZ relative to WT.

-## Synaptic transmission and plasticity are differentially impaired by distinct Trio variants
+### Synaptic transmission and plasticity are differentially impaired by distinct Trio variants

 Loss of Trio function or disruption of TRIO GEF1 activity in slice culture decreases AMPAR levels at excitatory synapses (Katrancha et al., 2019; Tian et al., 2021; Paskus et al., 2019; Sadybekov et al., 2017), while mice bearing a GEF1-deficient Trio allele exhibited decreased gamma-aminobutyric acid receptor (GABAR)- and glycine receptor (GlyR)-mediated inhibitory miniature current (mIPSC) frequencies in the prefrontal cortex (Sun et al., 2021).
 To explore how Trio variants impact synaptic function, we measured both miniature excitatory currents (mEPSCs) and mIPSCs in M1 L5 PNs in each of the Trio variant heterozygotes at P35-42 consistent with other experiments.